luanesouza/weather-app/README.md

 #Planning

-1. My first step is to make a fetch request to the 'https://openweathermap.org/api' and make sure the API_KEY returns a 200 status code
+1. My first step is to make a fetch request to the 'https://openweathermap.org/api' and make sure it returns a 200 status code

 2. Make a form for the User to search the weather in their city.
 The api call will be made when the user submits the form

 3. Create a component to handle the display of the info gathered from the api call

-# JavaScript Homework

-To complete this homework, you will work on a simple weather app in JavaScript.
-Our expectation is that you timebox the effort to 1 to 4 hours.
-You may work on any of the stories in the list below, but you are not expected to complete them all.
-Code quality is more important than quantity, we are more interested in how you approach the problems than how many you solve.
-Some of the user stories are ambiguous, there are many acceptable solutions, use your judgement.

-You may be asked to explain your work and pair with a Contently engineer to further enhance the app.

-To submit your homework, please update this README with information about which stories you completed, and submit the features as a pull request.
-The engineering team will provide feedback via a code review.

-## User stories to implement
+4. Make sure that every tag is semantic, instead of using `<div>`

-- [ ] As a user, I would like to search for the current weather in my area
+- [x] As a user, I would like to search for the current weather in my area

-- [ ] As a user, I would like to see the 5-day forecast
-- [ ] As a user, I would like to share the URL of the weather in my area and see the results
-- [ ] As a user, I would like to toggle between celsius and fahrenheit
+##Possible Problems with the app and how I would fix them

+* User is not given the choice of which country to search To fix the problem I could display a dropdown menu with all the countries, so that the user can choose from them.
+  Or After the API response is displayed on the page, the question "Not the {name_of_city} you were looking for?
+Search the country here" with a new input box.

 ## Getting started